Thinking about getting a body check? ‘Prevention is better than cure.’

 Individuals with existing health problems may need more frequent health checks as well.
 For example, those with diabetes would see their doctor at least every six months to keep track of blood sugar control, cardiovascular health, vision, loss of sensations, and so on.

 Make sure to consult with your doctor to find out what’s best for your situation!

 What’s Included in a Body Check?

-Here’s what you can expect during your medical check-up.
+Here’s what you can expect during a comprehensive medical check-up:

 - Initial Consultation: Doctors will usually start by getting to know you and your medical history.
-You can share any question concerns you have related to your health.
+You can share any questions or concerns you have related to your health.
 You may also get questions about ongoing medical conditions, hereditary diseases, lifestyle, and so on.

 - Vitals Checks: Your blood pressure, heart rate, respiratory rate, and temperature will be taken.
 This will provide important information about your state of health.